jjhbotache/netflixClone/README.md

 ![Google](https://img.shields.io/badge/google-4285F4?style=for-the-badge&logo=google&logoColor=white)

-## Estructura del proyecto
+## Project Structure

-El proyecto se divide en varias carpetas principales:
+The project is divided into several main folders:

-- `src/components`: Aquí es donde se encuentran todos los componentes de React utilizados en el proyecto.
-Los componentes se componen de dos archivos: uno con el componente en si, y otro con los componentes estilizados.
+- `src/components`: This is where all the React components used in the project are located.
+Components consist of two files: one with the component itself, and another with the styled components.

-- `src/functions`: Aquí es donde se encuentran todas las funciones auxiliares, incluyendo las funciones de Firebase y PayPal.
-Estas funciones se dividen en subcarpetas como firebaseFunctions, paypalFunctions y simpleHelpers.
+- `src/functions`: This is where all the helper functions are located, including Firebase and PayPal functions.
+These functions are divided into subfolders such as firebaseFunctions, paypalFunctions, and simpleHelpers.

-- `src/pages`: Aquí es donde se encuentran todas las páginas de la aplicación.
-Cada página tiene su propia carpeta.
+- `src/pages`: This is where all the application pages are located.
+Each page has its own folder.

-- `src/router`: Aquí es donde se maneja el enrutamiento de la aplicación.
+- `src/router`: This is where the application routing is handled.

-- `src/assets`: Esta carpeta contiene todos los recursos estáticos utilizados en el proyecto, como imágenes y logos.
+- `src/assets`: This folder contains all the static resources used in the project, such as images and logos.

-- `src/configs`: Aquí se encuentran los archivos de configuración, como la configuración de Firebase.
+- `src/configs`: This is where configuration files are located, such as Firebase configuration.

-- `src/constants`: Esta carpeta contiene archivos con constantes utilizadas en todo el proyecto.
+- `src/constants`: This folder contains files with constants used throughout the project.

-## Cómo ejecutar el proyecto
+## How to Run the Project

-1. Clona el repositorio
+1. Clone the repository
-2. Instala las dependencias con `npm install`
+2. Install dependencies with `npm install`
-3. Ejecuta el proyecto con `npm start`
+3. Run the project with `npm start`